-- Perform a risk assessment to identify reasonably foreseeable internal and external risks to the security, confidentiality, and integrity of student financial aid information that could result in the unauthorized disclosure, misuse, alteration, destruction or other compromise of such information.
-The risk assessment should consider risks related to: - o Employee training and management. - o Information systems, including network and software design, as well as information processing, storage, transmission and disposal. - o Detecting, preventing and responding to attacks, intrusions, or other system failures.
+- 2. Perform a risk assessment to identify reasonably foreseeable internal and external risks to the security, confidentiality, and integrity of student financial aid information that could result in the unauthorized disclosure, misuse, alteration, destruction, or other compromise of such information.
+The risk assessment should consider risks related to: - o Employee training and management. - o Information systems, including network and software design, as well as information processing, storage, transmission, and disposal. - o Detecting, preventing, and responding to attacks, intrusions, or other system failures. - 3.
+Document and implement a safeguard for each risk identified.